Skip to content

 Challengeable by: Vendor

-Generate PCAOB AS 2310 bank confirmation for material balances For bank balances above the audit-materiality threshold, is the third-party confirmation request prepared with bank name + account + balance + confirmation date + auditor recipient details per AICPA AU-C 505 + ISA UK 505?
+Generate PCAOB AS 2310 bank confirmation for material balances For bank balances above the audit-materiality threshold, is the third-party confirmation request prepared - bank, account, balance, confirmation date and auditor recipient - under AICPA AU-C 505 and ISA UK 505?
 Rules Engine Auditor

 Decision Record